tomcam/m/docs/internals.md

 ## Utilities
 * errdoc 1234 creates a help file for error code 1234.
 Must be 4 digits.
-* mbtest deletes the directory foo where mb lives.
-It generates new
+* mbtest deletes and recreates the directory .theme-test, and populates it with automatically generated pages to test themes visually
+* mbtodo brings up the todo list

 ## REMINDERS FOR TC:
-* mb alone builds in the current directory, or in the specified directory if a directory name is supplied on the command line
 * mb filename.md should generate an HTML file in .mb/pub
-* mb run starts a web server in the current directory or in the specified directory if a directory name is supplied on the command line
+* mb run should start a web server in the current directory or in the specified directory if a directory name is supplied on the command line
 * `/cmd/mb` CLI app to compile projects in bulk